Encircle Films

 The mission of Encircle Films is to create awareness of important social issues by showing impactful documentaries, inviting guest speakers to facilitate audience discussion, and inspiring citizens to get involved in issues of importance to them.

 Every third Thursday, from September through June at the Art House, concerned people come together to watch, listen, and participate in the screening of a film followed by a discussion about current issues facing our community and our planet.
-Now in our eleventh season, Encircle Films has covered topics including climate change, health care, homelessness, gun violence, concerns for vulnerable and aging citizens, social justice issues, and many more.
+Now in our thirteenth season, Encircle Films has covered topics including climate change, health care, homelessness, gun violence, concerns for vulnerable and aging citizens, social justice issues, and many more.

 The hosts of this series are a group of community-minded individuals dedicated to exploring issues that affect us on a global and local level.
 Our common goal is to give voice to our spirit of concern for community, country, and planet.
 Our ultimate hope is to create a world of mutual respect, integrity, and compassion.